Big News: 14 More Districts to be added to SDC Odisha - The News Insight

 TNI Bureau: In a strategic move to counter the BJP when it comes to tribal votes, the BJD Government in Odisha has decided to bring 14 more districts in the State under the ambit of Special Development Council (SDC), raising the number to 23.
 SDC is meant for the development of tribals.

-The announcement will be made by Odisha CM Naveen Patnaik at a grand event at the Adivasi Ground in Bhubaneswar on May 14.
+According to sources, the announcement is likely to be made by Odisha CM Naveen Patnaik at a grand event at the Adivasi Ground in Bhubaneswar on May 14.

 Only Khordha, Puri, Cuttack, Jagatsinghpur, Bhadrak, Kendrapara and Sonepur won’t be included into the SDC.